kyma-project/kim-snatch/docs/operator/README.md

 ## Troubleshooting

-Please see the [troubleshoot guide](./troubleshooting.md) of KIM-Snatch.
+Please see the [troubleshooting guide](./troubleshooting.md) of KIM-Snatch.

 ---